arbdt/express-note-app/README.md

 The HTML pages, CSS style sheet, front-end JavaScript file, and storage file were provided to me as-is.
 My task for this project was to fill out a server.js file with Express content to make the application work.

 ## Preview
 This project is also available on Heroku.
+The address for the Heroku deployment is (https://lit-inlet-27170.herokuapp.com/).